frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Procedure: update_timestamp

-> **AI Analysis:** This procedure automatically updates a record's timestamp to the current time whenever a row is modified.
-Its business purpose is to maintain an accurate audit trail for data changes, ensuring data integrity and providing a history of when records in the healthcare system were last updated.
+> **AI Analysis:** This procedure automatically updates a record's timestamp to the current time whenever a modification occurs.
+Its business purpose is to maintain a reliable audit trail for data changes within the healthcare system, ensuring data integrity and supporting compliance requirements.
-Data maintenance and auditing.
+Data maintenance and auditing
-This function enforces a critical data governance rule by automatically logging the time of any data modification.
-This supports compliance requirements, change tracking, and provides a reliable history for records such as patient details, encounters, or claims.
+The procedure enforces a critical data governance policy by automatically time-stamping any change to a record.
+This provides an essential audit log for tracking modifications to sensitive information like patient, encounter, or claim data, which is fundamental for historical analysis and regulatory compliance.

 **Definition:**
 ```sql